tecnico-sec/Secure-Sockets-in-action/README.md

 ## Conclusion

-This lab guide covered secure socket communication using the Java implementation of TLS/SSL.
+This lab guide covered secure socket communication using the Java implementation of SSL/TLS.
 Participants generated RSA key pairs, created self-signed certificates, and established a communication channel.
 The approach involved OpenSSL configuration and Java code compilation.

+There are many other libraries that also implement the SSL/TLS protocol.
+Because the protocol has a standard specification, clients and servers using different libraries should still be able to communicate correctly.

+In many specific cases, applications can incorporate SSL/TLS to support a more specific protocol between its clients and servers, like a secure database access protocol, for example.
+In these cases, what should be done is to refer to the documentation of the involved tools and see how SSL/TLS can be enabled.
+Please consider the options carefully and make sure you perform a correct configuration of trusted keys and other important parameters.

 ----